 Avoid Other Metals

 Your kid should stay away from little metal objects and other magnets.
-They can stick to your child’s chest, which can be quite uncomfortable feeling.
+They can stick to your child’s chest, which can be uncomfortable.

 Kids love magic tricks.
-Your kid can be a class clown and play a magician, trying to impress its schoolmates with taking metal objects and attaching them the chest, without them falling.
+Your kid can be a class clown and play a magician, trying to impress their schoolmates by taking metal objects and attaching them to the chest without falling.

-If you see your child doing this, please tell him/her to stop it.
+If you see your child doing this, please tell them to stop it.
 Kindly explain the dangers and harms it can cause.

-This is probably the biggest concern parents have for their children who undergo the 3MP.
-The external brace (Magnatract) can pull the internal magnet too hard, which will be painful and can even cause an injury.
+This is probably the parents’ most significant concern for their children who undergo the 3MP.
+The external brace (Magnatract) can pull the internal magnet too hard, which can be painful and even cause an injury.

 Ask your kid if the brace is pulling too hard.
 You can easily modify the amount of pulling pressure.
 The Magnatract is capable of causing harm to the skin over the breastbone.